phpList/phplist-plugin-restapi/README.md

 //Now close the cUrl when finished curl_close( $c );

-//Dump all lists in PHPlist via /listsGet var_dump( $result->data );
+//Dump all lists in phpList via /listsGet var_dump( $result->data );

 ?>